OpenNebula/docs/source/operation/network_management/vrouter.rst

 Managing Virtual Router VMs
 --------------------------------------------------------------------------------

 The Virtual Machines that are associated to a Virtual Router have a limited set of actions.
-Specifically, any action that changes the VM state cannot be executed, including terminate.
+For instance, these VMs cannot be powered-off, suspended, or have their NICs attached or detached.

-To terminate a Virtual Machine associated with a Virtual Router, you need to delete the Virtual Router.
+All the Virtual Machines associated with a Virtual Router are terminated automatically when the Virtual Router is deleted.
+Each VM can however be terminated individually at any time.

+To create new VMs use the ``onevrouter instantiate`` command, or the "Instantiate VMs" dialog in Sunstone.

 High Availability
 ================================================================================